 Boogie Mites Director, Sue Newman interviewed one of the leading lights on the topic, Anita Collins who is a world renowned music education and neuroscience researcher at the University of Canberra.
 Anita uses her knowledge of neuroscience studies in this area to explain how regular early years music practise that develops rhythmic awareness, the ability to keep a steady beat and to hear pitch, wires brains efficiently from the start, creating ‘wide highways’ for processing information.
 She explains how music and language are processed through the same neural pathways and how the evidence from neuroscience should inform practise to support children from disadvantaged backgrounds to ‘catch up’ with their auditory processing development through music between 3 and 5 years, developing the brain to be ‘wired’ efficiently from the start, closing the attainment gap.

 Sue and Anita discuss the crucial role music plays in laying the foundations for literacy and numeracy and why music should be at the heart of early years education.
 You can listen to Sue and Anita’s conversation here.

 To keep up to date with Anita Collins work follow her Facebook page Bigger Better Brains.

 Anita describes the effect of music as ‘like fireworks going off in the brain’ and her TEDx talk ‘What if every child had access to music education from birth’ is an engaging introduction on the power of music in early brain development.

-Sue has also been busy writing two articles which appear in publications this month.
+Sue has also been busy writing articles that have appeared in publications this month.